AdamKorp/Wazuh-Mikrotik-Integration/README.md

 ```
 📋 Paste the script from the project (you can find it at the top of the page), then save and exit.
 DON'T FORGET TO REPLACE YOUR API-KEY WITHIN THE SCRIPT 💾

 You may need to install request library to properly execute the script.
-To do it simply run the command
+To do it simply run the command.
 ```
 pip3 install requests
 ```